turnergregs/cubot/README.txt

 	Whenever a user clicks the join button, their username will be added to the first message

-	When the creator clicks the start button, the bot will take all the users that have joined, shuffle them up, and print out a seating chart along with pairings for round 1 including a bye if there is an odd number of players.
+	When the creator clicks the start button, the bot will take all the users that have joined, shuffle them up, and print out a seating chart along with pairings for round 1 and a bye if there is an odd number of players.

 	Behind the scenes, a new row will be added to the Drafts table to record timestamps and